sstroemer/en.ergie.at/content/wissen/akteure/index.en.md

 #### Transmission System Operator ("Übertragungsnetzbetreiber")

-Transmission system operators (TSO) operate the [extra-high and high voltage grid](/wissen/stromnetz/) and ensure the transport of large volumes of electricity over long distances to regional distributors.
+Transmission system operators (TSOs) operate the [extra-high and high voltage grid](/wissen/stromnetz/) and ensure the transport of large volumes of electricity over long distances to regional distributors.
 They also handle cross-border electricity transit.
 In Austria, this task is performed by [APG](/wissen/stromnetz/), which operates around 7,000 km of transmission lines.[^1] [^2]

 #### Distribution System Operator ("Verteilnetzbetreiber")

-Distribution system operators (DSO) take over electricity from the transmission system and distribute it via [medium and low voltage lines](/wissen/stromnetz/) to households, businesses, and other end consumers.
+Distribution system operators (DSOs) take over electricity from the transmission system and distribute it via [medium and low voltage lines](/wissen/stromnetz/) to households, businesses, and other end consumers.
 In Austria, there are currently 114 electricity distribution system operators operating a total of around 260,000 km of lines.[^3]

 ## Market and Distribution Area Manager (Markt- und Verteilergebietsmanager)